Stupeflix/stupeflix-sxml-doc/docs/language.rst

 Filters
 -------

-You will find a complete descriptions of parameters for each kind of filter in `Filters <http://wiki.stupeflix.com/doku.php?id=filters>`_.
+You will find a complete descriptions of parameters for each kind of filter in `the developers' library <https://developer.stupeflix.com/library/?q=tags:%22filter%22>`_.